 Using the price priors and affect priors measured for each of the three items, we obtained the full posterior meaning distribution predicted by the model for each utterance (see Figure S1).
 Figure 1 summarizes this distribution into different types of interpretations.
 The first three are model interpretations regarding the price state: exact (e.g., “1000” interpreted as 1000), fuzzy (e.g. “1000” interpreted as 1001 or “1001” interpreted as 1000), and hyperbolic (e.g. “1000” interpreted as “100”).
 Utterances whose literal meanings are less likely given the price prior are more likely to be interpreted hyperbolically (e.g. “1000” is more likely to be interpreted hyperbolically for electric kettles than laptops), which shows the model captures basic principles of hyperbole.
 Round utterances such as “500” and “1000” are interpreted less exactly and more fuzzily than their sharp counterparts, which shows the model captures pragmatic halo.
 On the affect dimension, affective interpretation refers to the probability that an utterance conveys affect about the price being expensive.
 Utterances whose literal meanings are associated with higher affect priors (such as “10000” and “10001”) are more likely to be interpreted as conveying affect, which shows the model captures the affective subtext of hyperbole.

 The intuition for how the model understands hyperbole is as follows.
 A pragmatic listener recursively reasons about a speaker and analyzes her choice of utterance given a state of the world, her affect, and her communicative goal.
 The pragmatic listener hears “10,000 dollars” and knows its literal meaning is extremely unlikely.
 However, given that the speaker reasons about a literal listener who interprets “10,000 dollars” as meaning 10,000 dollars and believes that the speaker very likely thinks it is expensive, “10,000 dollars” is an optimally informative utterance if the speaker’s goal is to communicate that the kettle is expensive.
-The pragmatic listener performs joint inference on the speaker’s communicative goal and the meaning of the utterance.
-This leads him to infer that “10,000 dollars” is likely to mean less than a 10,000 dollars but that the speaker very likely thinks it is expensive.
+Since the pragmatic listener uses this information to perform joint inference on the speaker’s communicative goal and the meaning of the utterance, he infers that “10,000 dollars” is likely to mean less than a 10,000 dollars but that the speaker very likely thinks it is expensive.

 We conducted Experiment 1 to evaluate model predictions.
 Subjects read scenarios in which a buyer produces an utterance about the price of an item he just bought, for example: “The electric kettle cost 1000 dollars.”
 Subjects then rate the likelihood that the item actually cost s dollars for s ∈ S (see Experiment 1 in Supplementary Materials).
 Figure S2 shows humans’ interpretation distributions across all utterances.
-We found that humans are more likely to interpret utterances whose literal meanings have low probabilities under the item’s prior price distribution as hyperbolic (F(1, 10) = 44.06, p < 0.0001).
+We found that humans are more likely to interpret utterances as hyperbolic when their literal meanings have lower probabilities under the item’s prior price distribution (F(1, 10) = 44.06, p < 0.0001).
 To examine the halo effect, we computed the difference between the probability of an exact interpretation and the probability of a fuzzy interpretation for each utterance.
 This difference is significantly smaller for round numbers than for sharp numbers (F(1, 4)=16.31, p < 0.05), which indicates that round numbers tend to be interpreted more approximately than sharp numbers.
 These results match the model’s qualitative predictions for hyperbole and halo.
 Quantitatively, we compared model and human interpretation probabilities across all utterances and show that model predictions are highly correlated with human interpretations of number words (r=0.974, p<0.0001) (Figure 2A).